Jajopi/Plachy-bc-thesis/README.md

 Searching for the optimal run penalties in the file `compare_penalties.py` works similarly as `compare.py`.
 Both can be visualized using the jupyter notebook.

+`save_to_csv.py` is used to create csv tables to be displayed in the thesis.

 `copy_to_kam.sh` is used to copy files to *kamenac* and invoke recompilation of current version of 🐫.
 You probably won't use it.